newfla/HW0-parallelo-e-distribuito-mod.B/README.md

 # HW0-parallelo-e-distribuito-mod.B
-Basic Single Thread matrix product progetto corso a.a.
+Basic Single Thread matrix product a.a.
 2017/2018